adn770/ppdf/docs/design-dmap.md

 ### 0.1.
 Main Rules
 -   **Developer-Led Workflow**: The developer always initiates the activity.
 -   **Providing Context**: The developer will provide the relevant project context.
--   **Confirmation and Readiness**: The assistant will confirm its understanding and signal its readiness.
+-   **Confirmation and Readiness**: the assistant will confirm its understanding and signal its readiness.

 ### 0.2.
 Code & Document Generation